oacikel/weatherapp/README.md

 ### Functionality
 The app has two main fragments:
-    Main screen where user gets current weather data Stored Weather screen to view saved weather events
+    Main screen where user gets current weather data City-Town search screen where user can search a specific place in the world Stored Weather screen to view saved weather events

 ### Feature List